Sindhujayeswanthkumar/MLESA/another-page.md

 ---
 layout: default
-title: Syllabus
+title: Machine Learning
-description: This is just another page
+description: This is Syllabus of the course
 ---

 ## Syllabus of the course "Machine Learning"